 - In Patrick Süskind's Perfume, Antoine Richis is secretly (and almost subconsciously) sexually attracted to his daughter.

 - In Parable of the Talents, Asha Vere's dad (actually adoptive) is like this.

-- In Unnatural Issue by Mercedes Lackey the father, a necromancer, intends to call back the spirit of his dead wife, place it in the body of his grown-up daughter, and. . .
-He gets his comeuppance at the end, though.
+- In the novel Unnatural Issue by Mercedes Lackey the father, a necromancer, intends to call back the spirit of his dead wife, place it in the body of his grown-up daughter, and... he gets his comeuppance at the end, though.

-- In Carnivàle, this is Felix "Stumpy" Dreifuss's actual job.
+- In Carnivŕle, this is Felix "Stumpy" Dreifuss's actual job.
 He heads a family-operated traveling strip show.
 And he doesn't 100% stop outside of business hours.

-- This has to fit in here somewhere: In Mad Men, during Don's disappearance in California, he falls in with a group of "Eurotrash" types and sleeps with a woman half his own age.
+- This has to fit in here somewhere: In Mad Men, during Don's disappearance in California, he falls in with a group of "Eurotrash" types and sleeps with a woman half his age.
 The next morning, amidst the rumpled bedsheets and partial nudity and all, her father comes in and they all have a chat which includes the father openly hitting on Don.
-(Another, less creepy episode has Betty's father, disoriented after a stroke, mistake her for her deceased mother and grab her ass.)
+(Another, less creepy episode has Betty's father, disoriented after a stroke, mistake her for her deceased mother and feel up her breast.)